Left to right: Jayar Jackson, Dave Koller, Cenk Uygur, Ana Kasparian and Jesus Godoy.

 Five-Token Band: Let's see, a Turkish host, an Armenian-American female co-host, a black producer, a Mexican director, and a white guy.
 And occasionally Ben Mankiewicz shows up, who's Jewish.
-Recently they added Steve Oh, an Asian executive director who occasionally joins the debate.
+They've since added Steve Oh, an Asian executive director who occasionally joins the debate.

-Foreshadowing?: Ever noticed how the TYT Interviews stopped updating their videos as regularly as they have to their main channel?
-Come about a week or so later, and Cenk formally announces that he's recently left MSNBC.
+Foreshadowing?: The TYT Interviews stopped updating their videos as regularly as they have to their main channel?
+Come about a week or so later, and Cenk formally announced that he's recently left MSNBC.

 They also take the time to praise a Fox News reporter who remains very professional after two women attempt to kiss him when he's in the middle of a live on-scene report here.

 Really, Cenk and co make it a habit to point out any positive points people make, even if they don't like the people making them.